OlofT/AutoStandards/README.md

+(NOTE: As of SwiftUI this is not particularly useful anymore.)

 # AutoStandards
 Automatic GUI creation for iOS by using standards.
 Instead of managing some of the GUI in xib or storyboard files, and some in code - have everything in one place.
 When changing the font for every label and button, just change it once in one place - for all your application.
 Instead of going through every view in every xib to change the background color, define a standard for "background color" and change it once - everything that use "background color" will be updated.
 Confused by what I mean with "a standard"?
 Just read on! (for more on this see [my blog post about this](https://aggressive.se/blog/#post=removing-storyboards-and-xib-files-to-save-time-and-money)).